jcastillocano/azure_gcp_integration/README.md

  4. Merge to master
  5. Trigger deployment in Azure

-Beside the fact we've achieved a CI/CD pipeline, this is far from being a trully desirable pipeline.
+Besides the fact we've achieved a CI/CD pipeline, this is far from being a truly desirable pipeline.
 There are more step to fulfill, i.e.:

  * Blue/Green deployments: don't deploy straight away, create a green deployment where we can run some validations (integration tests, QA).
  * Environments: right now there is just one environment.
 More environments (ci, dev, qa, staging) are required.
- * Rollbacks: although there is roll back capability (checkout previous tag, push) it is not automated.
+ * Rollbacks: although roll back capability (checkout previous tag, push) exists, it is not automated.

 Code
 ----